mysociety/jkan/_datasets/everypolitician-wallis-and-futuna-territorial-assembly.md

 ---
 schema: default
-title: Wallis and Futuna: Territorial Assembly
+title: Wallis and Futuna — Territorial Assembly
 organization: EveryPolitician
 notes: >-
   Data on the people within the Territorial Assembly legislature of Wallis and Futuna.